 - Indoor activities more your speed when it’s rainy or frosty?
 There are lots of other active options.
 Check out how to Splash Your Way Through Winter, or discover Creative Ways to Get Your Exercise.
 Why not try to Harness into Physical Activity with Indoor Rock Climbing or get Tips for Your First Time at the Gym and learn about Getting Started with Your Physical Fitness and how to Workout Smart: Muscle and Strength.

 - What’s most important is that even in winter you follow the Canadian Physical Activity Guidelines, aim to be Getting Active as a Family or learn about Overcoming Barriers to Being Physically Active for the Older Adult.

 The shorter, darker days of winter can get us down.
 If you are lacking energy and enthusiasm for many of your favourite activities, you might be suffering from the ‘winter blahs,’ depression or Seasonal Affective Disorder (SAD).
 Here are some tips to help you avoid the blues this winter.

 - Feeling stressed over the holidays?
 Learn about The Health Benefits of Holiday Giving, How to Beat Holiday Stress! and Avoid the holiday blues this festive season.
 A great antidote to feeling blue this holiday season is to Get outdoors!
 Get active!

 - Feeling down this winter?
 Learn about Conquering the January Blues.
 Think you may have more than a case of the winter blues?
 If you are wondering Do I have depression? check out that resource or check your mental health with the HealthLinkBC Check Your Symptoms interactive tool.
-And if you know a teenager or young adult that may be experiencing a mood disorder or depression, they can learn to Speak UP for Mental Health.
+And if you know a teenager or young adult that may be experiencing a mood disorder or depression, they can learn more at Foundry.